apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure_synapse.rst

 Default Connection IDs
 ----------------------

-All hooks and operators related to Microsoft Azure Data Factory use ``azure_synapse_default`` by default.
+All hooks and operators related to Microsoft Azure Synapse use ``azure_synapse_default`` by default.

 Configuring the Connection
 --------------------------